The U.S. has again vetoed a U.N. resolution demanding an immediate cease-fire in Gaza

 "Proceeding with a vote today was wishful and irresponsible," she said.
 "While we cannot support a resolution that would put sensitive negotiations in jeopardy, we look forward to engaging on a text that we believe will address so many of the concerns we all share."

-Thomas-Greenfield says diplomats are working on a deal that would bring about a six-week pause in fighting.
+Thomas-Greenfield says diplomats are working on a deal that would bring about a six-week pause in fighting and hopes to get its proposal approved in the Security Council.

-According to a draft text seen by NPR, the U.S. resolution supports "a temporary ceasefire in Gaza as soon as practicable, based on the formula of all hostages being released."
+"We're eager to continue working with the [Security] Council on this proposal, one that would see a temporary cease-fire as soon as practicable, based on the formula of all hostages being released," she said after the vote.
+The proposal "would get aid into the hands of those Palestinians who so desperately need it," she added.

+She said the Biden administration has pressed Israel not to follow through with plans for a ground invasion of the southern Gaza city of Rafah, where 1.5 million civilians are taking refuge.
+Israeli forces "have not gone in to attack Rafah and we will keep engaging and urging and pushing in that direction to ensure that that does not happen," she said.

-The U.S. has vetoed or abstained from voting on previous resolutions on Gaza, while Russia and China have also vetoed a U.S. draft resolution.
+The U.S. has vetoed or abstained from voting on previous resolutions on Gaza, while Russia and China have vetoed a U.S. proposal.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.